JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

+# Conditional evalutions

+This lecture handles control flow.
+The first part focuses on if conditions and the second one of loops.

 ## `if-elseif-else` statement

-In many cases, we have to decide what to do, based on some conditions.
-Julia supports the standard `if-elseif-else` syntax, which allows you to decide which part of the code will be evaluated depending on the logical expression's value.
-For example, the following function compares two numerical values
+In many cases, we have to decide what to do for different conditions.
+Julia supports the standard `if-elseif-else` syntax, which determines which part of the code will be evaluated.
+This depends on the logical expression value.
+For example, the following function compares two numerical values.

 ```jldoctest conditions; output = false
 function compare(x, y)